system76/tech-docs/src/models/thelio-astra-a1-n1/internal-overview.md

 ![Internal overview (left side - chassis)](./img/internal-left-chassis.webp)

 - CPU duct is highlighted in red
-- 2.5" drive cage is highlighted in pink
 - Side brace is highlighted in green
 - PSU bracket is highlighted in cyan